-As one of only three angels mentioned by name in the Bible, Michael the archangel has an important role in both God’s affairs and human affairs.
+As one of only three high-ranking angels mentioned in the Bible, Michael the archangel has an important role in both God’s affairs and human affairs.

 Lucifer is described by the prophet Isaiah as falling from heaven (Isaiah 14:12; Ezekiel 28:16) and Jesus attests to the fall of this evil spirit (Luke 10:18).
 Lucifer is now called Satan, a name meaning “adversary” (Revelation 12:9; Strong’s Lexicon).

 Gabriel is depicted as a messenger angel, bringing important announcements to the servants of God (Daniel 8:16; 9:21; Luke 1:11-19; 26).
 Please see our article “Archangel Gabriel” to learn more about the role of this angel.
 See the article “Angels” to learn more about the purpose for these spirit beings.

 Michael is the only other high-ranking angel mentioned in the Bible, being identified by name five times.
 Michael is a personal name, meaning, “Who is like God” (Holman Bible Dictionary, “Michael”).

 Michael is also the only angel specifically called an archangel in the Bible (Jude 1:9).
 The word archangel comes from the Greek word archaggelos, which means “archangel” or “chief of the angels” (Strong’s Lexicon).

 Michael first appears in the Bible during a vision given to the prophet Daniel.
 Daniel is told by an angel (likely Gabriel, since he had spoken to Daniel earlier) that he was held back from coming to Daniel.
 The angel said he “had been left alone there with the kings of Persia,” and that “the prince of the kingdom of Persia withstood” or hindered him for 21 days.
 Michael then came to the angel’s aid (Daniel 10:13).